Gardening with kids

 A garden is the ultimate classroom and third teacher.
 Talk about the area of the plot, estimate how many plants can fit in the bed, use arithmetic to solve how much soil will be required to fill a bed.
 There is an endless amount of “school” learning that can happen in a garden including Science and Social Studies.
 Learning about Pioneers?
 Let’s experience an hour of what life was life in those days and why a crop was so important.
 Imagine and tell oral stories about what life would be like if this was your only reliable source of food while you work.

 Themes are a fun way to engage reluctant gardeners.
-I’ve helped kids create butterfly gardens, fairy gardens, “pizza” gardens and even a star wars garden.
+I’ve helped kids create butterfly gardens, fairy gardens, “pizza” gardens, dinosaur gardens, rainbow gardens, and even a star wars garden.
 Discussion around which plants are suitable, what the imagined garden will look like and whether it will be edible are all meaningful opportunities to problem solve and develop teamwork skills.

 It’s hard to remember how plain and uninspiring a patch of dirt was before you began.
 Taking pictures along the way helps children reflect on the learning process and makes the learning a visual experience.
 Looking back on photos tells the story of the learning that has occurred!

 Everyone can garden if they want to!
-If you are not sure how to start, or just want more information, be sure to check out our Classroom Gardener page or contact me here for more information about school-yard gardening support.
-The Classroom Gardener is a great resource for setting up or rethinking a school garden, with hands on professional development sessions for educators!
+If you are not sure how to start, or just want more information, be sure to check out The Classroom Gardener, or contact me here for more information about school-yard gardening support.
+The Classroom Gardener is a great resource for setting up or rethinking a school garden, with hands on professional development for educators!

 If you want to keep up to date on ideas for gardening with kids, come follow me over on Pinterest: